 The University of Nevada, Reno's Honors Program and the Northern Nevada International Center - a non-profit organization serving Nevada's educational and international oriented communities - cosponsored the fifth annual regional Academic WorldQuest competition Jan.
 27 in the Joe Crowley Student Union Ballrooms.
 The yearly competition includes subjects such as international relations, current events, U.S. foreign policy and geography of world regions.

-The Davidson Academy won the competition and will go on to represent northern Nevada in the 15th annual Carlos and Malu Alvarez Academic WorldQuest National Competition in Washington, D.C., Saturday, April 28.
+The Davidson Academy won the competition and will go on to represent northern Nevada in the 15th annual Carlos and Malu Alvarez Academic WorldQuest National Competition in Washington, D.C., on Saturday, April 28.

 The competition this year featured 20 participants from McQueen High School and The Davidson Academy.
 Davidson Academy member Nikesh Mishra was proud to take part in the competition.